Daniel Dye: 2021

+Dye celebrates after winning at Berlin Raceway.

 Dye would run a part-time schedule in the ARCA Menards Series in 2021 with GMS Racing, driving the No. 21 along with his full-time schedule in the ARCA Menards Series East.
 He would run six races in the 2021 season.
 After a seventh-place finish in his debut at the 2021 Menards 250, Dye would dominate the next race at Berlin Raceway in the 2021 Zinsser SmartCoat 200, scoring his first-ever ARCA Menards Series win in just his second-ever start in the series.

 2022

 In 2022, he planned to run a full-time schedule for GMS Racing in the No. 43.
 Dye was instead charged with felony battery after striking a fellow student in the scrotum in what witnesses described as a "game".
 Dye was indefinitely suspended from ARCA competition after three races.
 Prior to the race at the Kansas Speedway, Dye was reinstated by ARCA after his charges were dropped from felony to misdemeanor and went on to compete in the event, finishing third.
 Despite not winning a race, he nearly won the championship until a mechanical issue relegated him to an eighteenth place finish at the season finale in Toledo, which resulted in a runner-up to Nick Sanchez by fourteen points in the final standings.
 Despite this, he won Rookie of the Year honors ahead of Sanchez's teammate Rajah Caruth.